All manuscripts should be submitted via ScholarOne Manuscripts.

 Units, nomenclature and formulae

 Use SI units for all measurements unless there are valid reasons for not doing so - these will need full explanation.
 Avoid ambiguous forms of expression such as mL/m2/day.
-Note that the journal style is to express units with exponential notation; hence, mg/mL is expressed as mg mL-1.
+Note that the journal style is to express units with exponential notation (e.g. mg/mL is expressed as mg mL-1).

 Measurements of the radiation environment.
 Measurements of the radiation environment should be presented in terms of irradiance or photon irradiance or both, with the waveband of the radiation specified.
 Photon irradiance units are particularly advantageous in papers concerned with the quantum efficiency of plant photo-processes.
 Measurements in terms of luminous flux density should be avoided in papers reporting results in photobiology, including photosynthesis.

 Units of current velocity and discharge.
-Express current velocity as m s-1.
-Discharge (volume over time) can be expressed as either m3 s-1 or ML d-1 but authors must be consistent in their use of units throughout the paper.
+Express current velocity as metres per second.
+Discharge (volume over time) can be expressed as either cubic metres per second or megalitres per day but authors must be consistent in their use of units throughout the paper.

 Mathematical formulae.
 Mathematical formulae should be presented with symbols in correct alignment and adequately spaced.
 Equations should not be embedded images; use equation editors that result in an editable format.
 Each formula should be displayed on a single line if possible.
 During the final proof stage, the author(s) must check formulae very carefully.